-By developing the app on iOS, we would be able to incorporate an interface designed for larger screens on iPad devices, providing a more visual platform for children and parents to engage with their stories on.
+By focusing on iOS app development, we would be able to incorporate an interface designed for larger screens on iPad devices, providing a more visual platform for children and parents to engage with their stories on.

 Working closely with the client’s marketing agency, we implemented analytics and usage behaviour tracking so that we can continuously improve the app and the user journey and learn from session data for future projects.

 The more technical elements of the app would also allow us to connect the app, website and customer profiles, meaning users could include personal transcriptions and add books to their baskets.